encointer/encointer-js/packages/types/README.md

 };
 ```

-A subsequent `yarn generate:defs` updates the types.
+A subsequent `yarn generate:types` updates the types.

 To update the polkadot types, upgrade the `@polkadot/types` package and generate the types again.